 [ Yes, I know, some of the Spits will have had Griffon engines, but there are limits to the nerdish details one can go into and still keep the general reader with you.
 And in any case, a Griffon is just a bigger, louder Merlin.]

 Back at Beachy Head we watched as a variety of aeroplanes displayed along the promenade, and having finished their display, flew low along the cliff edge and then disappeared behind the highest point of the Head to our right, as if they must inevitably crash into the cliff below.

 Beachy Head, by the way, does not mean what it says.
 There is no beach.
 At the foot of the cliff there is a narrow strip of flint pebbles and fallen chalk at low tide.
 The waves wash up to the cliff itself when the tide is high.
 The name seems to be a corruption of an earlier French name beau chef, meaning beautiful head(land) .

 I walked down from Beachy Head after the air show was over and reached the end of the path – the end of the South Downs Way – where it meets the road at the edge of the town, at about six thirty in the evening.
-A wooden sign post declares that you have reached Eastbourne and points back up the path indicating that Winchester lies one hundred miles to the west.
-A young man on a mountain bike arrived at more or less the same time.
+A wooden signpost declares that you have reached Eastbourne and points back up the path indicating that Winchester lies one hundred miles to the west.
+A young man on a mountain bike arrived at more or less the same time as I did.
 He had set off from Winchester that morning at 6.00am, averaging just over eight miles an hour along the ups and downs of the Way.
 Presumably he had not stopped to take in the views.
-I took a photo for him, standing beside the sign post, as proof of his achievement.
+I took a photo for him, stood beside the sign post, as proof of his achievement.
 He was now off to catch the train back to Winchester.